orourkedd/effects-as-data/README.md

 Testing in effects-as-data is easy, even for complex asynchronous operations.
 This is because effects-as-data functions are pure functions and only output JSON objects.
 Effects-as-data tests don't make assertions; they simply declare a data-structure and the test runner validates that the inputs and outputs in the data structure match the inputs and outputs of the function.

+Its important to note that effects-as-data tests cover 1 full code path through a function.
+Effects-as-data are thorough (on a mathematical level): your test CANNOT leave things out or skip things in a given code path.
+If your function has 2 code paths (because of something like an `if`), you'll need at least 2 tests.
+The nice thing about effects-as-data tests is that they combine the Chicago and London schools of testing.
+An effects-as-data test will ensure that your side effects happen in the right way, in the right order, and in the right number of times, but only by checking state.
+Its the best of both schools of thought.

 Below are a few examples of testing with effects-as-data:

 ### Standard Test